 What do I need to do before the repair happens?

+Park your car away from the home to avoid roof replacement debris.
 Please ensure all gates and access areas around the house are accessible to our crews.
 Pets should be kept away from the perimeter of the home or secured inside the home.
 Any fragile plants or decorations should also be moved when possible.
-(Items that cannot be moved can be covered by our tarping.)
+(Items that cannot be moved can be covered by with tarps.)
+Please be sure to point out special areas of concern to the supervisor on site.

 What type of shingle do you recommend?